stephenbalogun/tidyndr/README.md

 <!-- badges: end -->

-The goal of {tidyndr} is to provide specialized, simple and easy to use functions that wrap around existing functions in `R` for manipulation of the [NDR](https://ndr.shieldnigeriaproject.com/) patient line-list file allowing the user to focus on the tasks to be completed rather than the formula details.
+The goal of {tidyndr} is to provide a specialized, simple and easy to use functions that wrap around existing functions in `R` for manipulation of the [NDR](https://ndr.shieldnigeriaproject.com/) patient line-list file allowing the user to focus on the tasks to be completed rather than the code/formula details.

-The functions presented are similar to the [PEPFAR MER indicators](https://datim.zendesk.com/hc/en-us/articles/360000084446-MER-Indicator-Reference-Guides) and are currently grouped into three categories:
+The functions presented are similar to the [PEPFAR MER indicators](https://datim.zendesk.com/hc/en-us/articles/360000084446-MER-Indicator-Reference-Guides) and are currently grouped into four categories:

 -   The `read_ndr` function for reading the patient-level line-list downloaded from the front-end of the NDR in ‘csv’ format.